 Sound recordings will be the primary source material for this course, with some video footage.
-At-home studies will revolve most substantially around the study of recording available online through Spotify (more information later in syllabus).
-As textbooks we will use Mingus: A Critical Biography by Brian Priestley and Thelonious Monk: The Life and Times of an American Original by Robin Kelley.
+At-home studies of recordings will include the compilation albums Ken Burns Jazz by Monk and The Very Best of Charles Mingus (which you may buy as CDs or digital downloads), as well as 42 songs available online through ITunes (more information later in syllabus).
+We will also read the books Mingus: A Critical Biography by Brian Priestley and Thelonious Monk: The Life and Times of an American Original by Robin Kelley.